MtnBiker/historical-streets-la/ImplementationNotes.md

 Getting errors because leaflet-rails isn't using latest version (1.1 vs. 1.2), but when I switched caused other problems (I probably didn't put in the reference in the right file.); but decided to wait for a while and see if the gem gets fixed.

+big_map changed to (streets) overview.
+Map is the list of background maps.
+Overview  shows all the streets.
+Made to change to avoid potential confusion in testing, map meant two things.
+This got rid of a test error!